- Location & Hours

 Throughout the year, interns participate in training seminars, or related activities, for an average of four hours per week.
 Many of the seminar topics require readings and most of the presenters provide resources and recommendations for further information.

-This module of the professional issues seminar focuses on personality assessment using the Finn model with the MMPI-2, MMPI-2-RF, and PAI.
+This module of the professional issues seminar focuses on personality assessment using the Finn model with the MMPI-2-RF.
 The seminar will include didactic training as well as supervision of test interpretation and report writing.

 Objectives include 1) being able to evaluate one’s career journey to date at the entry of internship along with significant milestones and their influence on career decision making, 2) being able to articulate the cultural differences between university counseling centers, private practice, faculty roles, and community mental health to effectively determine, formulate, and search post-internships, 3) being able to use technology and print media to effectively determine, formulate, and implement a job search post-internship and 4) managing self-care.

-The primary goals of this seminar are to 1) inform seminar participants about the public health model and best practice development in mental health promotion; 2) collaborate with CAPS Mental Health Promotion Specialist and external partners to design and facilitate a project that is in line with the mission and priorities of CAPS, and 3) refelct on lessons learned in the process and identify ways that CAPS can utilize the project after the intern's completion of the program.
+The primary goals of this seminar are to 1) inform seminar participants about the public health model and best practice development in mental health promotion; 2) collaborate with CAPS Assistant Director of Mental Health Promotion and external partners to design and facilitate a project that is in line with the mission and priorities of CAPS, and 3) reflect on lessons learned in the process and identify ways that CAPS can utilize the project after the intern's completion of the program.
 Seminar participants' projects will be guided by the public health model, health behavior theories, and the social-ecological model.

 This seminar focuses on establishing a comfort level and proficiency in all aspects of facilitating groups including identifying what groups are needed at a counseling center, the referral and pre-screening process, co-leadership, multicultural sensitivity in groups, and dynamics involved in co-facilitating groups.
 The seminar provides didactic and experiential learning as well as supervision for groups that interns are co-leading.

-Our interns are trained in supervision skills, and participate in weekly supervision of supervision.
-The supervisory relationship between practicum student and intern will begin winter term and continue through the academic year.
+Our interns are trained in supervision skills and participate in weekly supervision of supervision.
+The supervisory relationship between the practicum student and the intern will begin the winter term and continue throughout the academic year.
 The intern will provide weekly supervision of the practicum student and review practicum therapy tapes.
 Practicum students are drawn from several regional programs and are selected through a competitive process.
 Their didactic training will largely occur in their home academic programs.

 Interns have up to five days per year allotted for professional development activities.
 These may be used for attending conferences or workshops outside of the office, going on job interviews, or working on their dissertation.
 Interns are not required to be on-site or in the agency during these hours.

-Interns will have one hour every other week for meeting informally as a group.
+Interns will have one hour every other week (during COVID-19 one-hour/week) for meeting informally as a group.
 This time can be used for getting to know one another on a deeper level, giving and receiving support, talking about the internship experience, doing some "reality testing" with one another, dealing with conflict, and developing a sense of cohesion as a group.
-Additionally, every other week interns meet with the Training Director as a way to "check in" on the internship year to date.
+Additionally, every other week (during COVID-19 one-hour/week) interns meet with the Training Director as a way to "check-in" on the internship year to date.